Matin-B/TwiDLBot/README.md

 A high-performance, self-hosted Telegram bot for downloading media from X (formerly Twitter).

-TwiDLBot is built on top of the [TwiGram](https://github.com/Matin-B/TwiGram) library and leverages `aiogram` 3.x.
-To bypass standard Telegram file size restrictions (allowing video downloads up to 2,000 MB), this project is engineered to run alongside a **Local Telegram Bot API server** via Docker.
+TwiDLBot is built on top of the [TwiGram](https://github.com/Matin-B/TwiGram).

 ## Features